Valentín Gómez Farías: Nationalizing Church Lands

 The Valentín Gómez Farías cabinet during the Mexican-America War included José Fernando Ramírez (left) and Valentín Canalizo (right).

 The government was struggling to finance the war, a problem made worse by corruption in the finance ministry, which did not inspire confidence when the government proposed an audit of property owners.
-On 7 January 1847, a measure was introduced to congress signed by four of five members of a financial ministry commission, endorsing the seizure of fifteen million pesos from the church by nationalizing and then selling its lands, which in turn alarmed Gómez Farías' opponents into fearing that he was reviving the anti-clerical campaign of 1833.
+On 7 January 1847, a measure was introduced to congress signed by four of five members of a financial ministry commission, endorsing the seizure of fifteen million pesos from the church by nationalizing and then selling its lands, which in turn alarmed Gómez Farías's opponents into fearing that he was reviving the anti-clerical campaign of 1833.

 The decree was signed by the president of congress Pedro María de Anaya, and Gómez Farías approved it with the support of finance minister Zubieta.
 The latter was given instructions to avoid any fraud, or hiding of wealth that would impede the efficacy of the measure.
 Tenants on church lands were to be fined if they did not hand over their rent to government agents instead of the church.
 Minister of Relations José Fernando Ramírez recommended that application of the relevant Indian laws in anticipation of political agitation in the churches.
 Minister of War Valentín Canalizo urged the utmost severity in enforcing laws against those upsetting the public order.

 Local opposition to the decree was more marked.
 The legislatures of Queretaro, Puebla, and Guanajuato petitioned congress to nullify the decree, the State of Durango refused to enforce it, and the State of Querétaro proposed an alternative plan to fund the war effort.
 Tenants who lived on church lands were also resistant to the enforcement of the decree.